MoJo2600/pihole-kubernetes/README.md

 > Additional maintainers wanted!
 I need help maintaining this chart.
 Please see [the discussion here](https://github.com/MoJo2600/pihole-kubernetes/discussions/393)

 > [!WARNING]
 > **v3 Proposal Repository**: This Repository contains an unfinished rewrite with breaking changes intended as a proposal for v3.
 Do not use in production.
 For the stable version, please use the https://github.com/MoJo2600/pihole-kubernetes.
+For an overview of the changes, take a look at the [CHANGELOG.md](CHANGELOG.md).

 [Helm](https://helm.sh) repo for different charts which can be installed on [Kubernetes](https://kubernetes.io)